Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

 \subsubsection{Broader Scope}

-Our general strategy as described at the start of~\cref{sec:hotelling_dist_free} is not just confined to the two-sample problem in~\eqref{eq:twosam}, but is useful in other nonparametric testing problems for obtaining efficient, distribution-free optimal transport based analogues of classical univariate rank tests.
-We illustrate this in~\cref{sec:indtest} where we construct a class of multivariate analogues of the classical Spearman's rank correlation (see~\cite{spearman1904proof}) and use it for testing independence, that is, given $(\bX_1,\bY_1),\ldots ,(\bX_n,\bY_n)$ i.i.d. $\mu$ supported on some subset of $\R^{d_1+d_2}$, we test the null hypothesis $\mathrm{H}_0$: $\bX_1$ and $\bY_1$ are independent.
-In~\cref{prop:indepeff}, we show that, once again, under the Gaussian reference distribution, our proposed test of independence suffers from no loss in efficiency over different classes of multivariate probability distributions compared to the Wilks' test~\cite{wilks1935independence} (the natural multivariate analogue of Pearson's correlation~\cite{pearson1920notes}).
+Our general strategy in~\eqref{eq:genprin} is not just confined to the two-sample problem in~\eqref{eq:twosam}, but is useful in other multivariate nonparametric testing problems for obtaining distribution-free procedures.
+We illustrate this in~\cref{sec:indtest} where we construct a class of multivariate analogs of the classical Spearman's rank correlation (see~\cite{spearman1904proof}) and use it for testing multivariate independence.
+In~\cref{prop:indepeff} in the Appendix, we show that, once again, under the Gaussian reference distribution, our proposed test of independence suffers from no loss in efficiency over different classes of multivariate probability distributions compared to the Wilks' likelihood ratio test~\cite{wilks1935independence} (the natural multivariate analog of Pearson's correlation~\cite{pearson1920notes}); see~\cite{shi2021center,shi2020rate} for related results.

 In~\cref{sec:comparelit}, we demonstrate that our techniques are useful towards proving consistencies of other nonparametric testing procedures based on optimal transport.
-One of the main technical tools in this regard is~\cref{theo:rankmapcon}, which provides a general convergence result for continuous functions of empirical rank maps to their population counterparts.
-In particular, we use~\cref{theo:rankmapcon} to answer an open question regarding the consistency of the Gaussian score transformed rank distance covariance test for independence, as laid out in~\cite{shi2020rate} (see~\cref{prop:rdcovcon}).
-In fact, the same theorem can be used to prove consistencies of other tests in~\cite{Deb19,hallin2020center,hallin2020fully,shi2020distribution}.
+One of the main technical tools in this regard is~\cref{theo:rankmapcon}, which we use to answer an open question regarding the consistency of the Gaussian score transformed rank distance covariance test for independence, as laid out in~\cite{shi2020rate} (see~\cref{prop:rdcovcon} in the Appendix).
+In fact, the same theorem can be used to prove consistencies of other tests in~\cite{Deb19,hallin2020fully,hallin2020center,shi2020distribution}.
 Very recently, a statistic closely related to \eqref{eq:rankhotelling} was presented in passing in~\cite[Page 25]{hallin2020fully} for the special case when the reference distribution is spherical uniform and for a specific choice of the set $\{\bh_1^d,\ldots ,\bh_N^d\}$.
 However, none of its theoretical properties, pertaining to consistency or ARE, were derived.
-In Section \ref{sec:comparelit} we show that this statistic is a special case of our general framework introduced in Section \ref{sec:ranktsq}, and our results readily imply its asymptotic properties, such as consistency and ARE lower bounds (see~\cref{prop:hallinlb} for details).
+In Section \ref{sec:comparelit} we show that our results readily imply its consistency and ARE lower bounds (see~\cref{prop:hallinlb} in the Appendix for details).